Taiwopeter-babs/Terminal-Todo-List-with-Python/README.md

-This mini photo album was named _Jhene to Klaus_ because of the first and last images used.
+This mini photo album was named _Jhene to Klaus_ because of the first image (Jhene Aiko) and last image (Joseph Morgan) - Klaus is a character in "The Originals" played by Joseph Morgan.